vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 That is why fixed scope and fixed time is so problematic, and the death march inevitable.
 And, the more the team sacrifices the quality of their work, the harder the work is to do.
 Though they might meet the deadline, the software will be of such low quality that maintaining it is going to be challenging.

 Of course, none of this is caused by the actual deadline.
-It's caused by Waterfall incentive structures, and how the client's organization measures success as "on time, and on budget".
-But, at what quality?
+It's caused by Waterfall incentive structures, and how the client's organization measures success as on time, and on budget.
+But, what about the quality?

 There is another way to measure success in software development.
-It doesn't matter if you build something "on time and on budget" if the software isn't valuable to the users or the business in the first place.
+It doesn't matter if you build something on time and on budget if the software isn't valuable to the users or the business in the first place.

 So, when you are working towards a deadline, do not focus on how you are going to build all the features on time.
 Instead, think about what the most valuable things to build are, and have them ready to go by the deadline.